rollerd/sbotify/README.md

 # Sbotify Update

 This was just a small test for fun to see how Slack integrations work (we had a #music channel, so why not?).
+This whole thing would be a lot better if Spotify would provide a web API endpoint for grabbing the current track :(

 I don't plan on doing any more work with it.